-We’re here for anyone in Australia concerned by eating disorders or body image issues, whether you need support for yourself or someone you care about.
-All our counsellors are qualified mental health professionals including psychologists, social workers and bachelor-educated counsellors, with specialist training in eating disorders and body image.
+We’re here for anyone in Australia concerned about eating disorders or body image issues, whether you need support for yourself or someone you care about.
+All our counsellors are qualified mental health professionals with a background in psychology, social work or counselling.
+They also have specialist training in eating disorders and body image.

 Police & Ambulance: 000